-Roads, in the Haiti countryside, are mostly dirt holes, filled with rain water, surrounded by a sprinkling of stones.
+Roads, in the Haiti countryside, are mostly dirt,with holes filled with rain water, covered with a sprinkling of rocks.

 After a strong rain,these roads, leading deep into the bush, become non- negotiable and new paths have to be made through the underbrush so folks can reach their plywood shacks with tin roofs, homes with sheets for curtains, and plain Jane outhouses.

-This steer is stretched to the end of his rope and he drinks from his own muddy pool, guarding it like a dog guards his bone.
+This steer is stretched to the end of his rope and he drinks from his own muddy bowl in the road’s middle, guarding it like a dog guards his bone.

-Placing distance between us, as I walk past, I look at distant mountains and hear goats tied to fences, complaining continually about their nooses.
+Placing distance between us, as I gingerly walk past, I look at distant mountains and hear goats tied to fences, complaining continually about their nooses in the pastoral setting.

 This bovine is intimidating.